gyurix/ActivityPlanner/README.md

   ![User Dashboard](https://gyurix.pro/oop/screenshots/user.jpg)

 You can see this screen after logging in.
 It consists of the following elements:

 1. **Your username:** Just an informative text, for checking who is logged in
 2. **Logout button:** Click to it for logging out
 3. **Tables column:** Here you can find all the tables accessible by the logged in user.
 Tables are information blocks.
 They consists of a title, subtitle, and a list of elements.
 They also have a color, which is randomly choice on when you create them.
+You can click to a table for opening its content viewer.
 Lectors can see and edit their own and their students tables.
 Students can see their lectors, and their lectors students tables.
 Students can see and edit their own tables.